This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- In a heavy-bottomed kettle, whisk together the egg yolks, sugar, one cup of the milk, and one cup of the cream.
+- In a heavy-bottomed kettle, whisk together the egg yolks, ½ cup sugar, 1 cup of the milk, and 1 cup of the heavy cream.4 large eggs, ½ cup + 2 tbsp granulated sugar, 2 cups heavy cream, 1 ½ cups whole milk

 - Slowly heat until the mixture slightly thickens and begins to steam.
 It should reach approximately 165°F to ensure safe egg yolks.